Last Updated: September 27, 2024

 England

-Dame Maggie Smith CH DBE is a prolific English stage, television, and film actress who has a net worth of $20 million.
-Maggie Smith has appeared in over 60 films and more than 70 plays over the course of her career.
-She is best known to international audiences for her portrayal of Professor Minerva McGonagall in the "Harry Potter" film franchise, and she won Academy Awards for 1969's "The Prime of Miss Jean Brodie" and 1978's "California Suite."
-Queen Elizabeth II made Smith a Dame (DBE) in 1990, and.
-Maggie was appointed a Member of the Order of the Companions of Honour (CH) in 2014.
+Dame Maggie Smith CH DBE was a prolific English stage, television, and film actress who had a net worth of $20 million.
+Maggie Smith appeared in over 60 films and more than 70 plays over the course of her career.
+She was probably best known to international audiences for her portrayal of Professor Minerva McGonagall in the "Harry Potter" film franchise and for playing Violet Crawley in "Downton Abbey."
+During her career she won two Academy Awards, four Emmys and a Tony.
+She won Academy Awards for 1969's "The Prime of Miss Jean Brodie" and 1978's "California Suite."
+Queen Elizabeth II made Smith a Dame (DBE) in 1990, and, Maggie was appointed a Member of the Order of the Companions of Honour (CH) in 2014.
+Maggie died on September 27, 2024, at the age of 89.

 Early Life